frederic-perez/AmE-dictionary/dictionary.md

 __flop<sup>2</sup>__ _v_ :two::shit:
 __flop__ _Kevin Bell was a flop._
 __flopper__ _n_ :three::shit: _Try keeping your flopper in your pants for a change._
+__flopping__ _Flopping--pretending to have been fouled by an opponent--is an unfortunate aspect of many sports._
 __floppy > floppy socks__
 __florets__
 __florid__